-There are some concerns that lavender and tea tree oil may have hormone-like effects on the body, according to the National Cancer Institute.
-For this reason, and due to concerns over potential side effects, doctors do not recommend using essential oils on children.
+There are some concerns that lavender and tea tree oil may have hormone-like effects on the body, according to the

 Many essential oils could potentially help treat muscle aches and soreness.
 They represent an opportunity to mix and match oils to find a combination that helps a person soothe sore muscles while also minimizing potential side effects.